 Defence Relationship Management (DRM) has a legal duty to protect any information we collect from you and you have the right to access your personal data, ask us to remove your personal data and amend any inaccuracies at any time.
 We use leading technologies to safeguard your data, and strict security standards to prevent any unauthorised access to it.
 We will ensure that any information we obtain and use will always be held, used and transferred in compliance with all applicable data protection rules.

-Under General Data Protection Regulations (GDPR) is a requirement that any and all data is processed lawfully, fairly and in a transparent manner in relation to individuals.
+Under General Data Protection Regulations (GDPR), coming in to force on 25th May 2018, it is a requirement that any and all data is processed lawfully, fairly and in a transparent manner in relation to individuals.

 DRM is committed to ensuring that your privacy is protected.
 This Privacy Notice sets out how DRM will collect, store, manage and use information and how we protect your privacy explaining your rights and to give you information you are entitled to under the Data Protection Act 2018.